Employment Handbook: Purpose, What's Included

 Employment handbooks look different for every company.
 Some companies choose to use a shorter, less explanatory document, while others will specify as many details as possible.
 Each option has distinct advantages, meaning you should speak with employment lawyers to analyze your situation.

-These are some sections included in an employment handbook:
+These are some sections that are often included in an employment handbook:

 - Section 1.
 Nondiscrimination policy